spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

    .. note:: The *Spine database editor* is a dedicated interface within Spine Toolbox
       for visualizing and managing Spine databases.

+#.
+Select **File -> Import...** and select the template file you previously downloaded.
+   You should then see classes like ‘commodity’, ‘connection’ and ‘model’ uder the root node of the tree view panel on the left.

+#.
+From the main menu, select **Session -> Commit** to open the *Commit changes* dialog.
+   Enter ‘Import SpineOpt template’ as the message and click **Commit**.

 Creating objects
 ~~~~~~~~~~~~~~~~

 #.
 Follow the steps below to add power plants to the model as objects of class ``unit``:

-   #.
+   a.
 Go to *Object tree*,
       right-click on ``unit`` and select **Add objects** from the context menu.
 This will
       open the *Add objects* dialog.
-   #.
+   b.
 With your mouse, select the list of plant names from the text-box below
       and copy it to the clipboard (**Ctrl+C**):

       .. _pwr_plant_names: